 Pedersen Funeral Home in Morris is in charge of arrangements for Casey.
 To send an on-line condolence to the family, visit our website www.pedersenfh.com.

-To send flowers to Casey's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Casey John Lesmeister, please visit our floral store.